 The PrevANZ Team

-A collaborative team of neurologists, lead by A/Prof Helmut Butzkueven from the Department of Medicine, University of Melbourne, and Prof Bruce Taylor, Menzies Research Institute Tasmania, will undertake this study across 21 sites in Australia and New Zealand.
+A collaborative team of neurologists, lead by Associate Professor Helmut Butzkueven from the Department of Medicine, University of Melbourne, and Professor Bruce Taylor, Menzies Institute for Medical Research, will undertake this study across 20 sites in Australia and New Zealand.

-PrevANZ will commence recruitment in November 2012 and run for four years over 2013-2016.
+PrevANZ commenced recruitment in June 2013.
+The trial will run for four years over 2013-2016.
 It is expected that results will be available in 2017.
-PrevANZ will test 3 dosage levels of daily oral vitamin D supplements (1000, 5000 & 10,000 International Units) against placebo (dummy tablets) in a group of 160 people in the first instance, with expansion to 240 people pending further funding.
+PrevANZ will test 3 dosage levels of daily oral vitamin D3 supplements (1000, 5000 & 10,000 International Units) against placebo (dummy tablets) in a total of 240 people.

 The role of vitamin D in MS